Lee Kings

 The Lee Kings was a pop group from Sweden, established in 1964 as Lenne & The Lee Kings, and scoring several hits on the Tio i Topp chart.

-The group originally consisted of Lenne Broberg, Bengt Dahlén, Bjarne Möller, Olle Nordström and Lasse Sandgren.
+The group initially comprised Lenne Broberg, Bengt Dahlén, Bjarne Möller, Olle Nordström and Lasse Sandgren.
 In 1966, Olle Nordström left the band and was replaced by Mike Watson.
-Watson was born in Sheffield and later he played with the Swedish group ABBA.

-In 1967, Lasse Sandgren left the band and was replaced by Tony Walter, and for a while, Bengt Dahlén and Bjarne Möller also left, and was replaced by Johnny Lundin.
+Watson was born in Sheffield and later played with ABBA.
+In 1967, Lasse Sandgren left the band and was replaced by Tony Walter, and for a while, Bengt Dahlén.
+Bjarne Möller also left and was replaced by Johnny Lundin.